zopefoundation/.github/CONTRIBUTING.md

 to sign the contributor agreement.
 See https://www.zope.org/developer/becoming-a-committer.html for details.

+Please note that all contributions require assigning rights to your contributed code, such as copyright, to the Plone Foundation.
+It follows that you must hold these rights for the contribution, which is true for all code you wrote and authored yourself.
+You may only contribute code from other authors if these authors have signed the contributor agreement themselves, which means "vendoring in" of third party code is not allowed.

 ## Contributing code changes

 Once you are a contributor you can create branches inside the zopefoundation